 Spending trends skew toward digital

 First, some perspective on the growth in B2B marketing spending.
 The research firm Outsell estimated that 2016 will show a 5% increase in B2B spending, to $161 billion.
 The largest area of B2B spending is in digital.
 At $83 billion, digital B2B spending outweighs other B2B investments by two times or more.
 Question to consider: What percentage of your marketing spend is being allocated to digital channels?

 Marketing spending in the industrial sector aligns with overall B2B trends.
 As technical professionals turn to the Internet first to find product and service information, it’s no surprise that a greater percentage of marketing program dollars are being shifted to online marketing.
-According to findings in the Industrial Marketing Trends Survey conducted by IEEE Engineering360 Media Solutions, the top areas of growth in marketing spend are:
+According to findings in the Industrial Marketing Trends Survey conducted by Engineering360 Media Solutions, the top areas of growth in marketing spend are:

 • Content creation: 51%

 • SEM: 44%

 Notice that four of the six growth areas are exclusively digital, and that a fifth—content creation—is the underpinning of digital content marketing efforts.
 The same survey found that, on average, 41% of industrial marketing budgets are spent online.